robinboncoeur/mygitblender/README.md

 # [ Update Log ]
+Update 01-Apr-2018: version 0.5.5 Included trap for old path_list.csv files, which contain old format (and invalid information). *Proposed solution: this and other .csv situations to be managed by the software writing to the file as opposed to having the user manually editing the file.
+Currently under development.*

 Update 19-Mar-2018: version 0.5.5.
 FigureShader traps for missing double-quotes in csv files.

 Update 18-Mar-2018: version 0.5.4.